Gunabana/MoneyManager/INSTALL.md

   make install
   ```

--  **run_webapp**: Run the webapp application.
+-  **run**: Runs the application.
     ```bash
-    make run_webapp
+    make run
     ```

     You may need to run `export PYTHONPATH=/path/to/MoneyManager/:$PYTHONPATH` if you get an error stating the API doesn't exist.
-The FastAPI is available at `/api`.

 - **start_database**: Setup and run the non-testing (live) database.
   ```bash